Board

 Robert Gonzales has been around broomball since 2007.
 He started as a fan cheering on his wife (then girlfriend) and continued as a fan when his wife coached her younger sisters from 2011-2014 and then again in 2022.
 Robert has attended all of those games through the years.
 Robert helped coach broomball in 2016 and 2017.

 Through the years, Robert has coached little league baseball, rec softball, and flag football.
-Robert is looking forward to coaching his daughters in broomball in the coming years.
+Robert is enjoying coaching his daughters in broomball.

 President